angelogalvao/wildfly-examples/remote-ibmmq-context-jndi-lookup/README.md

   ibmcom/mq
 ```

-4. Create the ConnectionFactory and Queue binding file that the Wildfly uses to access IBM MQ objects by JNDI:
+4. Create the ConnectionFactory and Queue binding file that the Wildfly uses to access IBM MQ objects by JNDI (it will create the file .bindings):

     4.1.
 On MQ Explorer Navigator (Eclipse), on folder Queue Managers, create an connection to the queue manager QM1 (The one that we create above).